 - TikTok – Best for products and services for kids and teens

 - Instagram – Best for products and services targeting people under 35.

 You just need to create an account and start posting relevant content.
-Make sure to read their business help pages as they have a ton of tips for how businesses can make money using their platforms for marketing.
+Each platform has a ton of tips for how businesses can make money using their marketing tools.

 Choosing a payment processor